1949

 10” 78 rpm. record.

-Wardell Gray only appears on Symphonette.
+Wardell Gray appears only on Symphonette.

 Recorded September 13, 1948.

-Blue Note 1564-A
+1564-A

 Symphonette